-- The Chamber suggests that the provision of no deduction at source or deduction of lower rate of tax at source under Section 197 A should be amended to cover deduction under Section 194C along with existing provisions. - ◆ A self-declaration like 15G and 15H should be introduced where the deductee is having income below taxable limit and he is not required to obtain PAN under the provision of the Act.
-It will reduce maximum grievances of tax deductors at large.
+- The Chamber suggests that the provision of no deduction at source or deduction of lower rate of tax at source under Section 197 A should be amended to cover deduction under Section 194C along with existing provisions. - ♦ A self-declaration like Form 15G, 15H, 60 and 61 should be introduced where the deductee is having income below taxable limit and he is not required to obtain PAN under the provision of the Act.
+It will reduce maximum grievances of tax deductors at large. - b) CBDT had clarified TDS on payment of rent that service tax charged by the landlord from the tenant on rent is not an income of the landlord.
+Therefore, TDS should not be made on service tax component for part of the rent bill.
+Similarly in respect of payment of professional or technical service fees, commission or brokerage and others also include service tax component.
+A universal provision is proposed in the chapter for tax deduction at source whereby no TDS is required to be made on service tax component or any payment wherever service tax component is included in the bill of the payee.